-Child Sex Exploitation Exploitation of under 18s where they receive something (gifts, money, drugs, attention) as a result of sexual activity Unexplained gifts Older boyfriends or girlfriends Missing school Associating with bad company Female Genital Mutilation The non-medical partial or total removal of external female genital organs, typically done to young girls from African countries.
+Abuse Brief Description Signs / things to be aware of Child Sex Exploitation of under 18s Unexplained gifts Exploitation (including 16- and 17-year-olds) Older boyfriends or girlfriends where they receive something Missing school or regularly coming home (gifts, money, drugs, attention) in late return for involvement in sexual Associating with bad company activity; an imbalance of power, Misusing drugs or alcohol whether because of age, gender, intellect, physical strength or resources, is used to coerce, manipulate or deceive an U18 into performing, or allowing others to perform on them, sexual activities; violence, coercion and intimidation are commonly used.
+Female Genital Mutilation The non-medical partial or total removal of external female genital organs, typically done to young girls from African countries.
 Disclosure of this happening to the student or a friend It is illegal if done in the UK.
 It is a legal duty for the professional adult to notify police if FGM has happened in the UK